Radon Testing

 Our Testing Devices

-We take radon very seriously at Alpha Home Inspections, that's why we use a Radstar RS300.
-Radstar continuous radon monitors are EPA verified and listed exclusively with the National Radon Proficiency Program.
+We take radon very seriously at Alpha Home Inspections, that's why we use an AirThings Corentium Pro Radon Monitor.
+These continuous radon monitors are EPA verified and fully certified by the American Association of Radon Scientists and Technologists, the National Radon Proficiency Program, and the National Radon Safety Board.
 Our monitor is placed in the home for at least 48 hours and collects a radon measurement every hour to provide you with a full and accurate reading.
-The device is plugged into a regular wall outlet and is equipped with a battery backup, the device will also show if the machine has been tampered with.

-Our monitors are sent back to the manufacturer's labs where they are re-calibrated regularly to insure that we are providing you with the most accurate data we can.
-If you're home does have elevated Radon levels there are ways to bring the levels back down, but you would have to contact a Raon Mitigation expert to determine which method is best for your home.
+Our monitors are sent back to the manufacturer lab where they are re-calibrated regularly to insure that we are providing you with the most accurate data we can.